 Installed on highways.
 It calculates your average speed between two distant points.
 Even if you slow down before the camera, the system still registers your real average.

-Important Rental companies receive traffic fines automatically and may charge your credit card weeks after your trip has ended.
+Rental companies receive traffic fines automatically and may charge your credit card weeks after your trip has ended.

 3. ZTL Zones: The #1 Source of Tourist Fines

 A ZTL (Zona Traffico Limitato) is a limited traffic zone located in historic city centers.
+It is controlled by cameras, not barrier gates.

 If your car passes through a ZTL gate without authorization, even for one second, the system records your plate and issues a fine automatically.
 Each entry counts as a separate fine.